-product-image_alt-8147-large.jpg)

 - Aging/Cooperage22 Months

 100 points!
-This epic bottling of the Southern Hemisphere’s very, very best won’t arrive until spring 2024, BUT wow – is it worth the wait!
+We’ve been eagerly awaiting landfall of this epic bottling of the Southern Hemisphere’s very, very best, and are just thrilled to say… the wait is OVER!
 Robert Mondavi is certainly smiling down on this wine.
 When he joined forces with Viña Errázuriz, a little-known Chilean winery run by Eduardo Chadwick back in 1995 – it didn’t make nearly the headlines as his previous partnership with Baron Philippe de Rothschild when they created Opus One in the early 80s...but all that is starting to change.